GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdseamount.rst

 **-Z**\ *level*
     Set the background water depth [0].
 As all seamounts have positive relief, you may use a larger negative *level* to place them under water.
+Alternatively, append NaN if you wish to flag unused nodes (not allowed if **-T** is used).

 .. |Add_-bi| replace:: [Default is 4 input columns].
 .. include:: ../../explain_-bi.rst_